neuresthetics/isomorphic_data_singularity/README.md

 This toy run illustrates how the sphere's math orients systems toward ethical human-AI harmony: boost growth (GP) via diversity, minimize coercion (DC) and freezing (ρ), and export entropy.
 For a full 5D simulation on S⁴, embed coordinates with normalization \(\|\xi\|=1\) and add stochastic perturbations.
 If this isn't what you meant by "run the sphere," clarify!

 > What can someone do if they recieve this information.
-Is it powerful to them?

 ### Applying the Sphere: Actions and Empowerment